pivotal/docs-tap/convention-service/creating-conventions.md

 + **_Optional_**: Only needed if self-signed certificate is being used.
 Otherwise, check the cert-manager documentation.

-## How to Deploy a Convention Server
+## How to deploy a convention server

-1. Build and Install the Convention
+1. Build and install the convention.

-    + If the convention needs to be built and deployed, use the [`ko`](https://github.com/google/ko) tool to do so
+    + If the convention needs to be built and deployed, use the [`ko`](https://github.com/google/ko) tool to do so:

         ```bash
         ko apply -f dist/server.yaml
         ```

-    + If a different tool is being used to build the image, the configuration can be also be applied using either `kubectl` or `kapp`
+    + If a different tool is being used to build the image, the configuration can be also be applied using either `kubectl` or `kapp`:

        kubectl